spco/git-short-course/_episodes/03-create.md

 > project with the following sequence of commands:
 >
 > ~~~
-> $ cd             # return to home directory
+> $ cd ~/git-novice  # return to base directory
 > $ cd planets       # go into planets directory, which is already a Git repository
 > $ ls -a            # ensure the .git sub-directory is still present in the planets directory
 > $ mkdir moons      # make a sub-directory planets/moons
 > $ cd moons         # go into moons sub-directory
 > $ git init         # make the moons sub-directory a Git repository
 > $ ls -a            # ensure the .git sub-directory is present indicating we have created a new Git repository
 > ~~~
 > {: .bash}
 >